-LEXINGTON – Tuesday, May 24, 2022 – Seven Minuteman High School students recently received gold medals at the 2022 SkillsUSA Massachusetts Awards Ceremony and will head to the national competition in Atlanta this fall.
+LEXINGTON – Tuesday, May 24, 2022 – Seven Minuteman High School students recently received gold medals at the 2022 SkillsUSA Massachusetts Awards Ceremony and will head to the national competition in Atlanta in June.
 In total, 16 students from Minuteman received medals at the state competition.

 SkillsUSA is a national organization that strives to teach workplace, personal, and technical skills to high school and post-secondary students.
 Minuteman and numerous other career technical education high schools participate in the statewide competition each year.
 Students often present projects they have completed that demonstrate the core SkillsUSA framework, which includes workplace skills, personal skills, and technical skills that are grounded in academics.

 Triplets John, Gavin, and Dean O'Brien, grade 11, of Arlington, received a gold medal at the recent SkillsUSA Massachusetts Awards Ceremony.

 Arlington brothers Dean O’Brien, Gavin O’Brien, and John O’Brien, who are juniors, won gold for their project, which was a two-year water quality study they conducted on bodies of water around their town.
 Dean and Gavin are Environmental Science majors and John is a Biotechnology major.

 The O’Brien’s water quality tests yielded a water quality index that indicated the overall health of bodies of water.
 They created a QR code to explain the results and posted flyers around the ponds with that code.
 They also contacted town officials to inform them of the project and shared their findings.

 Sophomore Environmental Science students Abigail Bayer of Acton, Kevin Mukherjee of Arlington, and Cameron French of Arlington.